MStarvik/waybar-bits/README.md

 ```bash
 network-traffic <interface>...
 ```
 Periodically prints the amount of data sent and received on the given interfaces to stdout.
+Prints the sum of the given interfaces if more than one interface is given.
 The output is formatted as JSON and can be used directly by waybar.
 ```json
 "custom/network_traffic": {
     "exec": "/path/to/network-traffic wlan0",